'Lucifer' Season 5: Netflix Release Date & What to Expect - What's on Netflix

 As you may have heard, Lucifer is Netflix’s latest revival show.
-It managed to pick up the show from FOX who canceled the series after three seasons last year.
+It managed to pick up the show from FOX, who canceled the series after three seasons in 2018.
 The revival came after a massive fan campaign to save the show.

 The early seasons of Lucifer were added to Netflix at the beginning of 2019 and although all of the previous seasons aren’t available on Netflix everywhere, season four premiered exclusively on Netflix around the world on May 8th, 2019.

-The reaction to the fourth season since the arrival has been immense.
-It smashed TVTime’s binge report rocketing to number one outperforming HBO’s Game of Thrones and breaking their all-time record.

-There’s a lot to cover for Lucifer season five, so let’s begin.
+There’s a lot to cover for Lucifer season 5, so we’ll begin with the first full trailer for the upcoming season.

 The release date for Season 5A of Lucifer on Netflix globally is August 21st, 2020.